liyanboy74/glcd-st7920-lib/readme.md

 |    6     |       E       |      SCK       |

 **Note:**
-don't need hardware SPI , the library use GPIO to generate serial mode for st7920 !
+- don't need hardware SPI , the library use GPIO to generate serial mode for st7920!
-All 3 pins must set as output .
+- All 3 pins must set as output.

 #### Example Define Pins in `main.h`:
 ```c